Exclusive: Trump says he thought being president would be easier than his old life

-WASHINGTON He misses driving, feels as if he is in a cocoon, and is surprised how hard his new job is.
+WASHINGTON (Reuters) - He misses driving, feels as if he is in a cocoon, and is surprised how hard his new job is.

 President Donald Trump on Thursday reflected on his first 100 days in office with a wistful look at his life before the White House.